 There may be situations in which GAPC Grower Members who participate in the GAPC Certification Program do not agree with the monitoring or investigative Activity findings.
 Thus, GAP Connections offers an appeal process for these growers.
-The appeals policy requires GAPC grower members to write a formal letter to GAP Connections identifying their complaint/appeal within 30 days from the date GAPC issues notice of Certification or denial of Certification.
+The appeals policy requires a \$250 fee and the GAPC Grower Member to write a formal letter to GAP Connections identifying their complaint/appeal within 30 days from the date GAPC issues notice of Certification or denial of Certification.
 See Appendix F for complete details on the GAPC Appeals Process.